Introduction

 The 19th century marked a turning point in the history of food color additives.
 During the Industrial Revolution, progress in chemistry led to the creation of the first synthetic dye, mauveine, in 1856.

+Manufacturers first made these synthetic dyes for cloth, but they later used them in food because they were bright, long-lasting, and cheap.
 However, this shift also brought risks.
 Chemists derived some early synthetic colorants from coal tar and included toxic substances like lead, mercury, and arsenic.

 While they produced vibrant colors, many were unsafe for consumption.
 This led to an increase in food adulteration and growing public health concerns.